CompuTec/computec-docs/appengine_versioned_docs/version-2.0/developers-guide/rest-odata-api/connecting-to-appengine-from-sap.md

 ## Summary

-As pointed out at the beginning of the integration environment, there can be many connections to AppEngine.
+As pointed out at the beginning of the integration environment, there can be many connections to CompuTec AppEngine.
 The described scenario minimizes the required authentication calls by saving tokens in BizStore.
 The token's lifetime is limited, and a new token must be obtained after its expiration.
 This can be done by simply recursively calling the Login and Store token, or a more sophisticated solution would be checking if a token is active and then conditionally calling the Login and Store token.
 The choice of a solution depends on a given business case.
 Error handling should also be added to the presented solution.

+---